 Millions of Hoodies

 Behold, a map!
-I took the results of the hoodies per person survey and MADE A MAP.
+I took the results of the hoodies per person survey and MADE A MAP OF HOODIES IN SAN FRANCISCO.

 Click for navigable version with pop-ups.
 (This is the first map I made in TileMill/MapBox, so I basically don’t know what the hell I’m doing, but not to shabby, eh?)